-MEDICAL ISSUES:
+MEDICAL ISSUES

-If a student has an ongoing illness or medical condition, parents are responsible for informing the College through the completion of a Medical Form (available from the College office) if there is any medication required.
+If a student has an ongoing illness or medical condition, parents are responsible for informing the College through the completion of either a Medical Form (available from the College office) or an entry via Consent2GO if there is any medication required.
 A medical practitioner can indicate the nature of the illness and treatment that is required.
 Any changes to that information is the responsibility of the parents.

-If a student has a short-term illness, the College must be informed, and an office staff member will administer the medication that may be required.
-A form will need to be completed.
+If a student has a short-term illness, the College must be informed, and a office staff member will administer the medication that may be required.
+A form will need to be completed by a parent for staff to administer medication.

-If a student has a condition that requires a management plan because the illness can be of a serious or chronic nature, then parents, and the College, will work together to develop the plan, and it will be displayed in the staff room with copies given to personnel as required.
+If a student has a condition that requires a management plan because the illness can be of a serious or chronic nature, then parents and the College will work together to develop the plan and it will be displayed in the staff room with copies given to personnel as required.
 Students are not allowed to self-administer medication unless the circumstances are approved by the Principal.